 “I didn’t really consider it.
 I just knew that I liked code, and I went for it.”

-The above answer could actually be a good answer if you add what being the field has taught you, and why you want to keep moving forward.
+The above answer could actually be a good answer if you add what being the field has taught you and why you want to keep moving forward.
 Why do you like your field?
 Is it the work?
 The communities?
-Knowing that there is a problem and you have the skills to solve it?
+Know that there is a problem and you have the skills to solve it?
 Work these into your answer.

 These are the more basic questions in an interview.
-The questions that are really going to through you off shouldn’t be these questions, but unique interview questions that ask you about your favorite princess or how you would get yourself out of an odd situation.
-The questions that focus on your strengths, weakness, and interests are the ones you should know backwards and forwards, so prepare for them ahead of time.
+The questions that are really going to throw you off shouldn’t be these questions; they would most likely be unique interview questions that ask you about your favorite princess or how you would get yourself out of an odd situation.
+The questions that focus on your strengths, weaknesses and interests are the ones you should know backwards and forwards, so prepare for them ahead of time.